-7.1 Subject to the attached conditions, the proposed extension of the beer garden into the existing car parking area would not be harmful to the amenity of neighbouring occupiers.
+7.1 Subject to the prior agreement of a planning obligation at a cost of £2000 to amend/remove the Traffic Regulation Order for the Double Yellow Lines on A4130 Hart Street, and the attached conditions, the proposed extension of the beer garden into the existing car parking area is recommended for the grant of planning permission.
+It would not be harmful to the amenity of neighbouring occupiers.
 The proposed development would not have any adverse impacts on the character or appearance of the conservation area or the historic fabric and setting of the listed building and curtilage listed wall.
-The proposed development would, however, contribute to the vitality, viability and attractiveness of the town centre.
+The proposed development would, contribute to the vitality, viability and attractiveness of the town centre.